vasole/pymca/README.rst

 PyMca frozen binaries for MacOS and Windows can be obtained from `Sourceforge <https://sourceforge.net/projects/pymca/files/pymca>`_

-Unofficial Debian packages are also available, but you should check if official pacakges are available for your distribution.
+Official packages are available for common Linux distributions.

 Please continue reading if you want to use PyMca with your existing Python installation.